GaaneshT/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Constraints:**<br>
-NAME must be between 1 and 65 characters and may contain spaces.<br>  (Do note that extremely long NAME may be truncated unless you increase the window size)
+NAME must be between 1 and 65 characters.
+It may also contain spaces and these special characters (`,/'`).<br>  (Do note that extremely long NAME may be truncated unless you increase the window size)
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Constraints:**<br>
-EMAIL must be between 1 and 85 characters.<br>  (Do note that extremely long EMAIL may be truncated unless you increase the window size)<br>
+EMAIL must be between 1 and 254 characters.<br>  (Do note that extremely long EMAIL may be truncated even after you increase the window size)<br>
 EMAIL should also be of the format `local-part@domain` such that:<br>
 1. The local-part should only contain alphanumeric characters and these special characters (`+_.-`).
-The local-part may not start or end with any special characters.<br>
+The local-part may not start or end with any special characters and each special character must be separated by at least 1 alphanumeric character.<br>
 2. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
 The domain name must:<br>
     - end with a domain label at least 2 characters long.<br>
     - have each domain label start and end with alphanumeric characters.<br>
     - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.<br>
+    - have minimally 2 domain labels separated by at least 1 '.' special character.<br>
+    - separate each special character with at least 1 alphanumeric character.<br>
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Constraints:**<br>